kstenerud/concise-encoding/cte-specification.md

  * `0xa.3fb8p+42` = a.3fb8 x 2 ^ 42
  * `0x1.0p0` = 1

-Base-10 floating point notation should be preferred over base-16 notation unless your use case requires specific binary floating point values.
-Decimal floating point values tend to be smaller, and also avoid the false precision of binary floating point values.
-[More info](https://github.com/kstenerud/compact-float/blob/master/compact-float-specification.md#how-much-precision-do-you-need)
+To maintain compatibility with [CBE](cbe-specification.md), base-16 floating point notation can only be used represent values up to 64-bit ieee754 binary floats.

 #### Special Floating Point Values